hudochenkov/postcss-sorting/README.md

 # PostCSS Sorting [![Build Status][ci-img]][ci]

-[PostCSS] plugin to sort rules and at-rules content with specified order.
+[PostCSS] plugin to keep rules and at-rules content in order.

 Also available as [Sublime Text plugin], [Atom plugin], and [VS Code plugin].